 The side effects of a prescription drug interaction can be quite hazardous.
 If you or your loved one experienced a serious side effect or injury because of drug interactions, you may qualify to file a claim for compensation.

 Professionals in the pharmaceutical industry are supposed to report any known drug interactions and ensure they prescribe and distribute medications carefully.
-If they act negligently in some manner and cause you serious harm, you can speak with an attorney about how to go about filing a claim or lawsuit against the responsible party.
+If they act negligently in some manner and cause you serious harm, you can speak with a lawyer about how to go about filing a claim or lawsuit against the responsible party.
 Potential parties that may be liable for drug interactions include the following.

 Much depends on the circumstances of the case, such as if a doctor prescribes a dangerous combination of medication or if a pharmacist fails to warn about adverse effects of the interaction.

 Prescription Drug Interaction Injuries Are Preventable